Guanaba: Geography

 The locality consists of small acreages focused around the equestrian community.

 The eastern boundary of Guanaba follows the Coomera River.
 Tamborine National Park occupies a section in the west where elevations reach to around 40 m above sea level.

 History

 Guanaba State School was established circa March 1930 using a school building relocated from the former Carrara State School in 1929.
 It was officially opened on Arbor Day circa June 1930.
 It closed circa 1942.

 The first polo club on the Gold Coast was established at Guanaba in 1974.
 Following the sale of the property in 2019, it became a private luxury resort.

+In 2005, the set for the fictional town of Ambrose in the 2005 horror film House of Wax was constructed in Gunanba off Hollindale Road.